bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 * **podSelector:** This selects particular Pods in the same namespace as the NetworkPolicy which should be allowed as ingress sources or egress destinations.

-**NOTE:** namespaceSelector and podSelector can be used together in A single to/from entry that selects particular Pods within particular namespaces.
+**NOTE:** namespaceSelector and podSelector can be used together in a single to/from entry that selects particular Pods within particular namespaces.
 Be careful to use correct YAML syntax!

 ```yaml
   ingress: